-Budget Year Information
+Budget Year and Out Year Information

 The budget year entries include data on the agency's request, including reduced resource packages and enhancement packages for which the agency is seeking funding and support.
-FY 2023 is the budget year that will be addressed in the September 2021 budget submission.
+FY 2024 is the budget year that will be addressed in the September 2022 budget submission.
+Only agencies statutorily required to submit biennial budgets (mostly regulatory boards) will need to provide out year information (FY 2025).

-Agencies enter budget year request data in Column 8, accounting for approved funds, plus all other agency funding sources available in that year.
-Column 9 represents the total agency budget request, with the exception of enhancement packages.
-The FY 2023 budget request represents the best estimate of the agency's performance, within allocated resources.
+Agencies enter budget year request data in Columns 8 and 12, accounting for approved funds, plus all other agency funding sources available in those years.
+Columns 9 and 13 represent the total agency budget request, with the exception of enhancement packages.
+The FY 2023 and FY 2024 budget requests represent the best estimate of the agency's performance, within allocated resources.
 The Division of the Budget outlines certain criteria to be met for these requests, such as adjustments for estimated population or caseload changes.
 The agency budget requests are represented as an agency total on the various forms.
 Internal management initiatives or reorganizations that do not require additional funding or a change to the mission and goals of the agency can be represented in these budget scenarios.
 A significant change in policy direction should be discussed as an enhancement package, which is described below.

-Column 10 will be used for change packages in the budget year.
+Columns 10 and 14 will be used for change packages in the budget year and out year.
 Agencies entering change packages should ensure that they are in balance (expenditure by account codes equals funding for every series).
 The budget system will require this balancing.
 Further detail is provided below on budget change packages.
 Column 11 is the sum of columns 9 and 10 and requires no entry on the agency's part.